ropensci/spatsoc/README.md

 * in vignette descripe how to run within a data.table to update columns etc

 ### Decisions
 * decide if we want to (**as a standard**) allow users to provide column names, or force them to provide things as required.
 OR add a prep step.
 * similarly about time groups
 * is it acceptable for a user to be **required** to provide a data.table? https://stackoverflow.com/questions/26069219/using-setdt-inside-a-function
 * is the package going to follow suit with data.table's modify on reference or is it going to simply return columns? (or option(modByRef = TRUE))
 * should we only return one or few columns so that the functions can integrate in dt[, grp := ...]
+* use @importFrom pkg fun to decrease cost of repeated function callsMV917540R0

 ### Style/Naming
 * group polys or group HRs?